Forgotten Silver: Production

 Costa Botes directed the "documentary" portions while Peter Jackson created the "archive footage" supposedly filmed by McKenzie.
 Jackson also shot fake interviews in Los Angeles, including the one with Weinstein.

 Reception

 The film was first aired on Television New Zealand's channel TV ONE at a time usually dedicated to plays and mini-series, but was billed and introduced as a serious documentary.
 Many viewers were fooled until the directors shortly afterwards revealed that it was a hoax.
 This created controversy.
 The film was later screened at film festivals.

+On the review aggregator website Rotten Tomatoes, 100% of 10 critics' reviews are positive.

+Memoir

+In April of 2025, writer, co-creator and director Costa Botes published Remembering Forgotten Silver: The Film that Fooled a Nation, a complete memoir of the production and its controversial aftermath.
+Botes died in November of that year, at the age of 67.